IRCAD/trusted_code_nsd/README.md

 # trusted_datapaper_ds

+### Quickly visualization of the data with 3D Slicer (Version 4.11.20210226)
+- The images (US and CT) and masks can be load just by a simple drag and drop.
+Note: the visualizations is given in the RAS (Right, Anterior, Superior) coordinates system

+- For meshes and landmarks from CT images:
+   * set their coordinates system into RAS when loading (over the 3D Slicer interface)
+   * apply the specific translation in the RAS coordinates space.
+   This is because the CT image origins are not [0,0,0], while CT mesh origins are always [0,0,0] as the Marching Cubes implementation used to create them does not keep their initial location (it just keeps their orientation).
+   Those specific translations are saved into the folder "/home/TRUSTED_submission/CT_DATA/CT_tback_transforms/".

+   **Note about transform loading on 3D Slicer:**
+   It is possible to load a transform with one drag and drop of a transform file, but I was not able to well set the structure of this kind of file.
+   There are some ways to get around this (more or less).
+What I suggest is:
+      * open the .txt file containing the transform matrix
+      * copy all the text and paste it on an empty VSCode text file
+      * copy all the text again from the VSCode text file
+      * create a 3D slicer linear transform and paste the text copied using the dedicated button for that in the Transform Edition window.
+   (PLEASE, LET ME KNOW IF YOU HAVE A MORE ELEGANT WAY TO DO IT)

+-  For US meshes and landmarks:
+   * set the coordinates system into RAS when loading (over the 3D Slicer interface)
+   * no specific translation to apply (the US images and meshes origin are both equal to [0,0,0] )

+### The goal of the python project
 This is the script developed to analyse the TRUSTED dataset, as well as to evaluate some baselines of deep-learning-based segmentations models, and registration models.
 Here is how to use it for "reproductibility".
 Each point is organized as: